-Students and non-essential staff shelter in the safest refuge areas which, depending on the particular school, could include hardened safe rooms, underground/partial underground areas or the center part of the building lowest level, away from doors and windows.
+Students and non-essential staff shelter in the safest refuge areas.
+Depending on the school that could include hardened safe rooms, underground/partial underground areas or the center part of the building lowest level, away from doors and windows.

 Threatening weather that approaches at the end of the school day can present additional challenges.
 If a tornado warning is in place at dismissal time, we will not release students to go home until the “all-clear” is given.
 If a watch is in place at dismissal time, students will be released and sent home.
 Buses will be held and not be in transit when there is immediate pending severe weather.
 If a bus is in route and the weather dictates immediate action, the bus will seek shelter at the nearest school.